Tylarcam/tylarcam/README.md

 🤔 I'm looking for Data and Machine Learning Opportunities (Internship and Full Time Both) Starting Summer 2025

-I am primarily interested in the areas of User Personalized Systems and AI speech technologies, Machine Learning, and Multimodal interactions.
+I am primarily interested in the areas of AI speech technologies, Machine Learning, and Multimodal interactions.

 🔭 I’m currently working on multimodal interactions that combine different ways of interacting with audio - like using voice commands, touch controls, and visual interfaces together.